Meeting of creditors

 The trustee may ask the following general questions:

 • Why are you filing for bankruptcy?
+The answer should be simple (unemployment, medical problems, decrease in income, gambling, disability, etc.)

 • Have you read the Bankruptcy Information Sheet provided by the United States Trustee?